avosa/ChatMe/README.md

 ###### Install Python3
 If you’re on Linux, you’ll install Python using the system package manager (apt on Debian/Ubuntu/Mint; dnf on Fedora, or pacman on Arch).

 For this project I used Ubuntu, a debian based distro which comes with inbuild Python3.
-If you are using a different OS then I'll refere you to follow [installation guidlines](https://realpython.com/installing-python/)
+If you are using a different OS then I'll refer you to follow [installation guidlines](https://realpython.com/installing-python/)

 ###### Install dependencies
 Next, install the additional dependencies needed for your operating system: